-This Escarole Bistro Salad has a warm bacon dressing that pairs perfectly with crisp escarole greens!
-Serve this salad as a side dish or as a main course.
+This refreshing Escarole Salad Recipe has a warm bacon dressing that pairs perfectly with crisp escarole greens!
+This refreshing salad can be served as a side dish or as a main course.
 Swap out the greens to your liking, but the sightly bitter flavor of escarole is perfectly matched with buttery croutons and salty bacon.

 Homemade salads always taste the best!
 Also check out our homemade Creamy Caesar Salad that goes perfectly with steak or chicken, or for a fun salad night with the kids try our Loaded Cheeseburger Salad!

-We called this salad a “bistro” salad because it’s what we imagine eating for dinner on the streets of Paris, sipping on our glasses of wine.
-I’m pretty sure there’s wine with every meal in France, which is why I do think I belong there, but for now, I’ll save my wine for dinner.
+This Escarole Salad Recipe reminds is what we imagine we’d be eating for dinner on the streets of Paris, sipping on our glasses of wine.
+I’m pretty sure there’s wine with every meal in France, which is why I do think I need to visit there soon.

-This Escarole Bistro Salad is hearty enough for the main course but also perfect as a side salad to go along with chicken, fish or steak.
+A hearty salad that is filling enough for the main course but also works well as a side salad to go along with chicken, fish or steak.
 You can arrange this salad on a platter as we did here, or toss in a bowl like you would any other salad recipe.

-We prefer an arranged salad when serving as the main course, it just makes it seem like more of the main event!
+We prefer an arranged salad when serving as the main course because of it’s beautiful presentation.

 How Do You Make This Escarole Salad?

 Start by making the bacon and bread crumb topping.
 The bacon gets cooked first so that we can use the drippings for the warm bacon vinaigrette.
-Don’t be shy with the bacon drippings, here.
-We’re going to need every bit of them!
+Don’t be shy with the bacon drippings here.
+We’re going to use every bit of them!

-Just grab a few slices of a good, crusty bread and pulse them a few times in a blender or food processor.
-Stop when you have most of the bread broken up into crumbs but still some larger pieces.
+To make homemade bread crumbs, grab a few slices of a leftover white bread and pulse them a few times in a blender or food processor.
+Stop when you have most of the bread broken up into crumbs but still have some larger pieces.

 The fresh breadcrumbs get toasted in the same skillet that you cooked the bacon in, along with garlic and parsley.
 Then remove the topping from the skillet and set aside while you make the bacon vinaigrette.

-Sure!
-You do need a sturdier green to hold up to the warm dressing, but there are other options is you don’t like escarole.
+While you do need a sturdy green to hold up to the warm bacon dressing, but there are other options if you don’t like escarole.

 Can You Make This Escarole Salad Ahead Of Time?

 To make this salad recipe ahead of time, you have to separate it into a few parts.
-Go ahead and wash your escarole, spin it in a salad spinner or dry the leaves very well with paper towels and place into a resealable bag with a couple of paper towels.
+Wash the escarole, spin it in really well in a salad spinner so that the leaves are dry.
+Place the washed escarole in a storage bag with a paper towel to remove any extra moisture.

-Make the bacon and bread crumbs topping and store in a container in the refrigerator until ready to use, but do remember to save the bacon drippings for the dressing!
+Make the bacon and bread crumb topping and store in a container in the refrigerator until ready to use, but do remember to save the bacon drippings for making the dressing!

-When ready to serve, make the dressing in a skillet and toss or assemble the salad.
+When ready to serve, make the bacon vinaigrette in a skillet and toss or assemble the salad as you like.